Stanwich School

 The Stanwich School was a private, coeducational PK-12 college prep school, in Greenwich, Connecticut, established in 1998.
-The Stanwich School is accredited by the New England Association of Schools and Colleges and is a member of the National Association of Independent Schools.
+The Stanwich School was accredited by the New England Association of Schools and Colleges and is a member of the National Association of Independent Schools.

 History

-The Stanwich School was conceived by Patricia Young, the founding Head of School, and Dan Reid, the founding Chairman of the Board of Trustees.
+The Stanwich School was conceived by Patricia Young, the founding Head of School, and Dan Reid, the founding chairman of the board of trustees.
 Young envisioned a school that could instill in its students values based on Judeo-Christian principles and traditions.

 In November 2017, The Stanwich School merged with Greenwich Country Day School with plans to build a new high school on the Stanwich Road campus.